This week let’s learn about some astonishing giraffes and zebras that don’t look like you’d expect!

 Tira the spotted zebra as a baby in 2019:

 Tira the spotted zebra is getting so grown up (or was in 2021)!

 Welcome to Strange Animals Podcast.
 I’m your host, Kate Shaw.

-You can find Strange Animals Podcast online at strangeanimalspodcast.blubrry.net.
-That’s blueberry without any Es.
+You can find Strange Animals Podcast at strangeanimalspodcast.blubrry.net.
+That’s blueberry without any E’s.
 If you have questions, comments, or suggestions for future episodes, email us at email@example.com.
-We also have a Patreon at Patreon.com/strangeanimalspodcast if you’d like to support us and get twice-monthly bonus episodes.
+We also have a Patreon at patreon.com/strangeanimalspodcast if you’d like to support us for as little as one dollar a month and get monthly bonus episodes.